itscarlosrufo/e2e-ts-gql-workshop/README.md

 👌 Explore GraphQL API [http://localhost:4000/](http://localhost:4000/)

-If everything went well, commit your changes!
+Well done 💪, commit your changes and let's get our hands dirty!

 ## Step 1️⃣ JS GraphQL Server

 In this step we will connect the server with a database and we'll neste resources

-Summary
+### Summary

 - Explore the DB
 - Create DB connector
 - Adapt server & resolvers
-- Underfetching
+- Underfetching implementation

 ### 🧐 Explore the DB

+Let's discover how to access to SpaceX real data 🔎

 👉 Open [Humongous](https://www.humongous.io/)